 Matt is Lexical’s chief software architect with an extensive background in software engineering and specific expertise in natural language processing, information retrieval, and machine learning.
 Matt brings an unparalleled ability to visualize, articulate and design complex, scalable and robust software systems.
 A recognized expert in the Java programming language, Matt is also the primary architect of the open-source LuMongo real-time distributed search and storage system.

-Katrina brings a well-rounded background in public health, data analysis and health systems to Lexical.
+Katrina brings a well-rounded background in public health, data analysis, health systems, and analytics training to Lexical.
 She has experience in both quantitative and qualitative data analysis using a variety of research and statistical methods, and her work has been published in open online journals and presented at a number of conferences.
 She has collaborated with local government to analyze health policy and other governmental programs to reduce risk and improve population health in Prince George’s County.

 Katrina completed her B.S. in Biology from Virginia Commonwealth University and M.P.H. in Applied Environmental Health alongside a Certificate in Global Health from the University of Maryland.